zntheory/itu-bds-sdse/lessons/04-golang-fundamentals/K-type-definitions.md

 ## Type definitions

-We already know that packages can include variables, constants, and functions.
+Recap: packages can include variables, constants, and functions.

 But they can also include types: